 Serial Killer Non-Fiction: David Schmid argues that “One of the curious things about non-fictional treatments of serial murder is that many of them appear avant la lettre.
 In other words, before the term “serial murder” was popularized by the F.B.I. in the 1970s and 1980s, many works on the subject were published that used a variety of names to describe what would later become known as serial murder.”
 Drawing on his highly regarded monograph, Natural Born Celebrities, Schmid begins with earlier non-fiction works on serial murder – both “the sensational” and “the technical” – and then moves on to consider work published by F.B.I. agents alongside the best-selling books of Ann Rule and Truman Capote.

-True Crime Covers: This section contains extracts from Lee Horsley’s article on the iconic female figures of pulp publishing – “voluptuous, tantalizing and dressed to kill, they voicelessly tempted generations of men to buy the stories of their death or disgrace…” Pulp covers, Horsley argues, are a condensation of the clichés of the dangerous and the endangered woman, offering bold, suggestive embodiments of the sexual dynamic that so often drives both ‘true’ and fictional crime narratives.
+True Crime Covers (PDF): Lee Horsley’s “Dead Dolls and Deadly Dames”, on the iconic female figures of pulp true crime publishing.
+This section contains extracts from Lee Horsley’s article on the iconic female figures of pulp publishing – “voluptuous, tantalizing and dressed to kill, they voicelessly tempted generations of men to buy the stories of their death or disgrace…” Pulp covers, Horsley argues, are a condensation of the clichés of the dangerous and the endangered woman, offering bold, suggestive embodiments of the sexual dynamic that so often drives both ‘true’ and fictional crime narratives.